-No early baiting for summer season: This year, the summer bait season will run from May 26-June 29, 2018.
-This limited-entry season will begin a week earlier than in previous years, but early baiting is no longer allowed.
-Please keep in mind that the first week of the summer bait season will overlap with the final week of the spring limited-entry season.
+No early baiting for summer season:

+This year, the summer bait season will run from May 25-June 28, 2019.
+Early baiting is not allowed.
 For a complete list of season dates, see the hunt tables that begin on page 33.